ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/constrain-embedded-videos-while-preserving-correct-aspect-ratios-in-squarespace.md

 </script>
 ```

-* The string `/scripts/fitvids.js` is just where I have placed the FitVids.js.
-If you do not have [Developer Mode](http://developers.squarespace.com/) turned on, you could always upload it via the [wonky Squarespace method of uploading files](http://help.squarespace.com/guides/uploading-and-managing-files), and then call the script with the `/s/_whatever_you_named_the_fitvids.js_here_`
+* The string `/scripts/fitvids.js` is just where I have placed the `fitvids.js` plugin.
+If you do not have [Developer mode](http://developers.squarespace.com/) turned on, you could always upload it via the [wonky Squarespace method of uploading files](http://help.squarespace.com/guides/uploading-and-managing-files), and then call the script at the stock location, `/s/fitvids.js`
 * Notice the `.main-content` wrapped in double quotes. *That* is the container that FitVids.js will target.

 Finally, we are ready to test the YouTube video again.
 After copying the embed code from YouTube, be sure to remove the size modifiers (`width=` and `height=`) in the `<iframe>` code, so that the script can take over.[^ify]